frizb/BloodHoundCustomQueries/README.md

 ```

-## GroupMembers.py - Users from a list who are a member of a Group
+## GroupMembers.py - Get all the members of a Group to a CSV file or Check Users from a list to see if they are a member of a Group
 Determine which users from a list are a member of a specific group.
 ```
+usage: GroupMembers.py [-h] [-userlist USERLIST] [-group GROUP] [-csv CSV]
+                       [-username USERNAME] [-password PASSWORD]
+                       [-serverurl SERVERURL]

 From a list of BloodHound users (must be in uppercase format like:
-USER@DOMAIN.COM) this script will check which users are members of a specific Group and exports the list as a csv.
+USER@DOMAIN.COM) this script will check which users are members of a specific Group and exports the list.
+Or alternatively you can specify just a group and get a list of all members as a csv.

 optional arguments:
-  -h, --help            show this help message and exit -userlist USERLIST    Path to userlist to use in the query -group GROUP          Name of the group in the DC -csv CSV              The CSV file to export containing the results
+  -h, --help            show this help message and exit -userlist USERLIST    Path to userlist file to use in the query -group GROUP          Name of the group in the DC -csv CSV              The CSV file to export containing the results
                         (default: GroupMembers.csv)
   -username USERNAME    Neo4j username (default: neo4j)
-  -password PASSWORD    Neo4j password (default: BloodHound) -serverurl SERVERURL  Neo4j server URL (default: bolt://localhost:7687) Please specify the -userlist parameter and the -group parameter
+  -password PASSWORD    Neo4j password (default: BloodHound) -serverurl SERVERURL  Neo4j server URL (default: bolt://localhost:7687)
 ```

 ## GetComputersListContains.py - Computers in the environment whose name contains